-The National Sculpture Factory in association with Cork Midsummer Festival are delighted to present the premiere of Doireann O’Malley’s new work Conversations on a Crosstown Algorithm.
+The National Sculpture Factory in association with Cork Midsummer Festival are delighted to present the premiere of Doireann O’Malley’s new work Conversations on a Crosstown Algorithm, live in the Granary Theatre for 3 nights only in December 2022.

-The 3D-Theatre Play, Conversations on a Crosstown Algorithm (2022), is the first iteration of Doireann O’Malley’s new work co-commissioned by National Sculpture Factory and based on a long-term artistic research project commissioned by Berliner Förderprogramm Künstlerische Forschung in 2020/21.
+This 3D-Theatre Play is the first iteration of Doireann O’Malley’s new work co-commissioned by National Sculpture Factory and based on a long-term artistic research project commissioned by Berliner Förderprogramm Künstlerische Forschung in 2020/21.

 The immersive 3D-animation, which adopts the narrative structure of three-act plays, centers around a conversation between two characters, Samantha & Olda Wiser—performed by Mathea Hoffmann and Juan Carlos Cuadrado.
 The two, sheer strangers when the play starts, slowly but surely dive into each other’s life stories, traumata, dreams, and nightmares, at times mirrored others counteracted by changing oneiric surroundings.
 Drawing on psycho-analytical motives derived from collaborative character development workshops, the dialogue soon reveals itself as one part of a larger systemic virus.